SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ### Manufacturing production

 If production drops, the amount of goods and services that can be sold drops accordingly, reducing revenue and tax income.
+Jobs may have to be cut, thereby increasing unemployment and reducing household spending and tax revenue (VAT and income tax).

 ### Levels of investment

-High levels of investment in, for example, equipment means that money is flowing through the economy in terms of sales transactions and tax.
+High levels of investment in, for example, equipment means that money is flowing through the economy in the form of sales transactions, employee wages and sales and income tax.
 It also means the companies who are making the equipment are manufacturing more.

 ### The rate of unemployment

-Low unemployment means more households which are earning, which leads to more spending.
+Low unemployment means more households with an income, which leads to more spending.
 In fact, if you're using the total expenditure method of calculating GDP, household spending accounts for the majority.
-More spending means more sales tax flowing to the Government and more revenue for businesses, some of which they will reinvest by purchasing
+More spending means more sales tax flowing to the Government and more revenue for businesses, some of which they will reinvest.

 ## How can we avoid recession?

-You can't really.
+You can't, really.
 Economies naturally go through cycles of prosperity and downturn.
 Therefore, recession is a fact of life: what goes up must come down.

-Various events can trigger damage to the economy, like the current coronavirus crisis or the credit crunch of 2008 which have both led to economic crashes all over the world.
+Various events can trigger damage to the economy, like the current coronavirus crisis or the credit crunch of 2008 which have both led to economic slumps all over the world.

 Ironically, worrying about a downturn can invoke one.
 If people are anxious about losing their jobs, they may spend less and save more.
 This results in less money flowing to businesses and the Government via tax.
 If businesses lose income then they will have less money to spend on production, so they may have to cut jobs etc.